Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Law Enforcement

-Information obtained from an unmanned aerial vehicle is not admissible as evidence in criminal or civil proceedings unless obtained pursuant to a search warrant or otherwise obtained in a manner consistent with state and federal law.
+Information obtained as a result of the use of a drone is not admissible as evidence in a criminal or civil proceeding unless obtained pursuant to a search warrant or in a manner consistent with state and federal law.
+This is an evidence rule, not a categorical ban on drone use, but discourages warrantless surveillance.

 View source